 Mrs. Adelyn D. Breeskin, director of the museum, in a brief introductory message, explained that preservation of the cultural heritage of the various national groups “is one approach to enduring peace.”

-She said world understanding is encouraged by a sharing of the traditional lore of nationalities which make up the American whole, and explained that the anniversary of the Pearl Harbor attack is an appropriate occasion for emphasizing the cause of universal peace.
+She said world understanding is encouraged by a sharing of the traditional lore of nationalities which make up the American whole, and explained that the anniversary of the Pearl Harbor attack is an appropriate occasion for

 Part Of Observance